NextronicHub/Stand-Alone-Access-Control-Kit/README.md

 •	Wires M to F x10<br />
 •	1 Channel DC 5V Relay Module<br />

-                             For more info about codes Contact Us by NEXTRONIC© Team
+                                For more infos Contact Us
+                                   by NEXTRONIC© Team